Copyright © 2024 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 Since controller documents are designed to be administered directly by the controller, it is critically important to apply the principles of Privacy by Design [PRIVACY-BY-DESIGN] to all aspects of the controller document.
 All seven of these principles have been applied throughout the development of this specification.
 The design used in this specification does not assume that there is a registrar, hosting company, nor other intermediate service provider to recommend or apply additional privacy safeguards.
 Privacy in this specification is preventive, not remedial, and is an embedded default.
 The following sections cover privacy considerations that implementers might find useful when building systems that utilize controller documents.

-Identifiers can be used for the purpose of correlation.
-Controllers can mitigate this privacy risk by using pairwise identifiers that are unique to each relationship; in effect, each identifier acts as a pseudonym.
-A pairwise identifier need only be shared with more than one party when correlation is explicitly desired.
-If pairwise identifiers are the default, then the only need to publish an identifier openly, or to share it with multiple parties, is when the controllers and/or subjects explicitly desire public identification and correlation.
+Identifiers can be used for unwanted correlation.
+Controllers can mitigate this privacy risk by using pairwise identifiers that are unique to each relationship or interaction domain; in effect, each identifier acts as a pseudonym.
+A pairwise identifier need only be shared with more than one party when correlation across contexts is explicitly desired.
+If pairwise identifiers are the default, then the only need to publish an identifier openly, or to share it with multiple parties, is when the controllers and/or subjects explicitly desire public identification and correlation across interaction domains.

 The anti-correlation protections of pairwise identifiers are easily defeated if the data in the corresponding controller documents can be correlated.
 For example, using identical verification methods in multiple controller documents can provide as much correlation information as using the same identifier.
 Therefore, the controller document for a pairwise identifier also needs to use pairwise unique information, such as ensuring that verification methods are unique to the pairwise relationship.